pr4j3sh/ai/README.md

 # ai

 This is a javascript npm package for using llm inside your code.
-It produces both `cjs` and `esm` module builds.

 ## Installation